Published last year but updated for now…

 14. I have the sort of scoliosis in my back that my chiropractor had only seen in textbooks prior to treating me.

 15. While I manage my back pain with plenty of walking, I’m at the age where I should be losing at least 20kgs to help it (and my dodgy ankle) out.

 16. Growing up, I always wanted to be a writer.
 When I grow up, I want to be a full-time author.

 17. My (not so) secret ambition is to be an extra on Midsomer Murders.

 18. I have a degree from Sydney University in Economics, majoring in political science and agricultural economics.

-19. I can’t stand “ists” or “ism’s”, am slow to judge, and look for the shades of grey as opposed to the black and white in most situations, and can change my mind (or my focus) quicker than … things that have very little focus.
+19. I can’t stand “ists” or “ism’s”, am slow to judge, look for shades of grey as opposed to the black and white in most situations, and can change my mind (or my focus) quicker than … things that have very little focus.

 20. I have a scar just above my left knee from where a cow stuck her horn into my leg.
 She ruined my favourite jeans.

 21. My first job was in an ice cream shop.

 22. My first real job was as a graduate trainee at a bank in Canberra.
 I lasted 12 years and met my husband there.